 You get the point: big teams face more extensive issues that can spiral out of control quickly.
 When there isn’t an easy path forward, relying on Scaling Agile Frameworks will help your teams stay sane & productive.

-SAFe, LeSS or Nexus demand cultural transformation and require very good Scrum Maturity for all teams involved.
+SAFe, LeSS, or Nexus demand cultural transformation and require excellent Scrum Maturity for all teams involved.
 So, let’s take a look at all of them separately.

 SAFe: Leading Framework for Scaling Agile Across the Enterprise

-Just imagine: the number of people on your team skyrocketed to 100-150.
-What is your next move?
-How are you going to communicate?
-Can you even keep up with your team members?
+Imagine this scenario: the number of people on your team skyrockets to 150.
+How are you going to communicate with everyone?
+Are you able to keep up with your team members?

-In situations like this, SAFe enters the game.
-As it is specially designed for coordination of big Agile projects and teams, since its foundation in 2011, this Agile framework has already helped the largest enterprises in the world to find a new way to develop software and deliver value.
+Situations like this are perfect for SAFe.
+Designed to coordinate big Agile projects and teams since its foundation in 2011, this type of Agile framework has helped the largest enterprises in the world find a new way to develop software and deliver value.